martyf/tinymce-5-plugin-playground/README.md

 you are going to get serious with development, either register with Tiny for continued cloud use, or include TinyMCE in your project.

-Alternatively, you can build your own TinyMCE 5 RC build from the [TinyMCE 5.x branch](https://github.com/tinymce/tinymce/tree/5.x), and host the files locally yourself.
+Alternatively, you can build your own TinyMCE 5 build from the [TinyMCE 5.x branch](https://github.com/tinymce/tinymce/tree/5.x), and host the files locally yourself.

-This will be updated when TinyMCE 5 is released to include a package.json file to run it locally from pre-compiled dist code.
+A package.json file is included for you to quickly get TinyMCE running locally - use your favourite tool to get the files, and update the JS file in the index.html file and you'll be good to go.

 ## What is where
 **index.html** includes the HTML needed to get up and running, including the TinyMCE init code.